 Before testing, people will need to read the manual for the blood glucose monitor and testing strips.
 Many home glucose monitors work in different ways.
 In most cases, people should only insert testing strips into the monitor immediately before a reading.

-After consulting a doctor about the right testing schedule and frequency, a person can follow these steps:
+After consulting a doctor about the right testing schedule and frequency, a person can follow

 - Wash and dry the hands before handling the testing kit.